 There are plenty of restaurants here serving fresh seafood, so why not head out to explore with your fellow travellers and enjoy lunch before we return to Marrakech this evening.

 Day 10 Marrakech

 We'll learn the intricacies of traditional cooking this morning at a hands-on cookery class with a master Moroccan chef.
 With its unusual combination of cultures – Berber, French, Jewish, Andalucian – Morocco is known for some incredible flavours that visitors talk about – and miss – long after they return home.
 In the heart of bustling Marrakech, our chef will discuss key ingredients and techniques.
 From rolling traditional semolina to measuring out spices for a mind-blowing tagine, we'll learn the culinary tricks of the trade while preparing lunch.
 Then we'll all sit down to marvel at – and then eat - the fruits of our labour!

 This evening we will gather together for one final and rather special night of entertainment.
 We will dine under the stars in Berber tents as we feast on traditional Moroccan cuisine and watch an evening of folklore – you might even see the sultan on a flying carpet!

 Day 11 Marrakech to UK

 Today we'll transfer you to the airport for your flight back to the UK.
-Upon arrival, your Just You Private Chauffeur Service will be waiting for the journey home.Meals included: B
+Upon arrival, either make your own way home or your Just You Private Chauffeur Service will be waiting for the journey home (if you've pre-booked).Meals included: B